EU says Germany must scrap mobile connection rate hike

 While so-called mobile termination rates are usually a fraction of a cent, operators are reluctant to see them lowered or even eliminated as their revenues decline under competition from increasingly popular internet voice and texting applications.

-The Commission has moved to lower termination rates in the past saying the cuts lower mobile prices and increase traffic.
+The Commission has moved to lower termination rates in the past saying the cuts cheapen mobile prices and increase traffic.

 The EU’s telecoms regulator, Neelie Kroes, wants to lower and even cut out some consumer mobile costs such as the roaming fees charged while using mobile phones abroad and termination rates in a bid to give new operators a chance to offer competitive prices and to create a single market for telecoms.

-The Commission said German plans to raise termination rates would also favor local operators who would benefit from the charges, clashing with plans for a single market.
+The Commission said German plans to raise termination rates would also favour local operators who would benefit from the charges, clashing with plans for a single market.

 If the German regulator does not comply with the Commission’s demands, it said it would take appropriate legal steps.
 In the past it has successfully vetoed plans by regulators in other markets to change fee structures or regulate internet traffic.